 It’s not uncommon for female kitties to produce milk, even when they’re not pregnant.
 You can also spot lactation in spayed cats.
 This kind of false pregnancy can even take place in healthy cats.
 Still, if you see it in your cat, it’s best to check with the vet just to make sure that all is well, especially if it lasts for several days.

-Now that you know all there is to know about cat nipples, let’s round things out with some of the funnest facts about cat pregnancy!
+Now that you know all there is to know about cat nipples, let’s round things out with some of the funniest facts about cat pregnancy.

 10 Fun Facts Regarding Cat Pregnancy

 - When a cat is preparing to have her children, she’s going through something called ‘queening.’
 This is just further confirmation that cats are royal in all respects.

 - When pregnant, a cat’s nipples ‘pink up.’
 In fact, the nipples become red and enlarged, but this is known as pinking up by professionals.